Blockchainia/EterraCards/README.md

 You are the blue team and your objective is to capture as many cards from the red team as possible.
 If your points are greater than 5 you win, else you will lose.
 Each side of your card has a power level, if it is greater than the opposite side power of the enemy's card you will capture his card.
+Each corner of your card uses randomly set genetics (to be derived from on-chain assets) to decide captures in ordinal battles.

 The game has different rules that can be enable or disable.